margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Seed Within ##
 The seed within lays buried deep.
 It's deep within and grows it roots to spread out throughout the earth.

+There's a seed underground.
+These green plants and these flowers growing through the cracks.

 <br>